hsonthach/forkify/README.md

 # The Complete JavaScript Course

-A majority of this quick start's content was inspired or adapted from Sahat's excellent [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/).
+A majority of this quick start's content was inspired or adapted from excellent [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/).

 ## License